Aliases for CSF2 Gene

 The protein encoded by this gene is a cytokine that controls the production, differentiation, and function of granulocytes and macrophages.
 The active form of the protein is found extracellularly as a homodimer.
 This gene has been localized to a cluster of related genes at chromosome region 5q31, which is known to be associated with interstitial deletions in the 5q- syndrome and acute myelogenous leukemia.
 Other genes in the cluster include those encoding interleukins 4, 5, and 13. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CSF2 Gene

 CSF2 (Colony Stimulating Factor 2 (Granulocyte-Macrophage)) is a Protein Coding gene.
-Diseases associated with CSF2 include ecthyma and leukemoid reaction.
+Diseases associated with CSF2 include diabetic embryopathy and leukemoid reaction.
 Among its related pathways are HTLV-I infection and Calcineurin-regulated NFAT-dependent transcription in lymphocytes.
 GO annotations related to this gene include cytokine activity and granulocyte macrophage colony-stimulating factor receptor binding.

 UniProtKB/Swiss-Prot for CSF2 Gene

 Cytokine that stimulates the growth and differentiation of hematopoietic precursor cells from various lineages, including granulocytes, macrophages, eosinophils and erythrocytes.